extensiontree/woocommerce-moneybird-bol/README.md

 https://gitlab.com/extensiontree/woocommerce-moneybird-bol/-/releases

-In WordPress, go to Plugins -> New plugin -> Upload zip and activate the plugin after upload.
+In WordPress, go to Plugins -> New plugin -> Upload plugin and upload the zip file.
+Activate the plugin after upload.
-The settings page of the Moneybird API plugin will now contain additional settings for bol.com orders.
+After activation of the plugin the settings page of the Moneybird API plugin is extended with additional settings for bol.com orders.

+## Feature requests and support

+Feel free to submit and issue or merge request if you have a problem or improvement suggestion.
+Alternatively, send an email to support@extensiontree.com.